Omni-Diffusion: Unified Multimodal Understanding and Generation with Masked Discrete Diffusion: Experiment

 \section{Experiment}

-We evaluate the performance of \OurMethod across various multimodal benchmarks in this section.
+We evaluate the performance of \OurMethod across various multimodal perception and generation benchmarks in this section.
 Furthermore, we assess the model's capabilities in fast sampling and image inpainting.
 The experimental settings and implementation details are provided in \cref{sec:implement_details} of the Appendix.
+We also present more experimental results in \cref{sec:additional_result} of the Appendix.